-Section 1: The membership is to consist of any organized body of persons united by a common interest in horses (that have paid their dues).
+Section 1: The membership is to consist of any organized body of people united by a common interest in horses (that have paid their dues).
 Family or individual memberships are eligible to vote on all regular and special ballots.
 Single membership is one person and receives one vote.
-Family membership is all of the immediate family members under 19 years of age for children and receives two adult votes (husband and wife).
-Membership is to consist of individual or family memberships.
+Family membership is all the immediate family members under 19 years of age for children and receives two adult votes (husband and wife).
+Membership consists of individual or family memberships.